cyrus723/ml_python_micheal_bowles/README.md

-# ml_python_micheal_bowles
+# Code Examples from
-code examples from the book Machine Learning in Python: Essential Techniques for Predictive Analysis by Micheal Bowles
+## Machine Learning in Python: Essential Techniques for Predictive Analysis by Micheal Bowles
+This repository contains the source code for examples from the aforementioned book.
+The original code is owned by Micheal Bowles.